 “Trethowans is a prominent firm with a robust matrimonial finance and children practice….It has extensive knowledge of property and pension assets as well as inherited wealth in the context of divorce and separation” – Chambers and Partners 2023

-Resolution members adhering to the Code of Practice
+Resolution members adhering to the code of practice

-Our divorce lawyers are members of Resolution, which follows a Code of Practice to ensure that your personal data and circumstances are dealt with in the most dignified and constructive manner.
+Our divorce lawyers are members of Resolution, which follows a code of practice to ensure that your personal data and circumstances are dealt with in the most dignified and constructive manner.

 Contact us to book a free consultation